supercollider/supercollider/README_WINDOWS.md

      stored in default system locations automatically.

-     If your keyboard reflexes are 'ls, rm and /', if /usr does not look like a misspelled word to you, if you prefer typing 'packam -S git' to downloading git from a website, if a 32-bit version is enough, and if you need any of sc3-plugins, supernova and sclang command line mode, you want this.
+     If your keyboard reflexes are 'ls, rm and /', if /usr does not look like a misspelled word, if you prefer typing 'packam -S git' to downloading git from a website, if a 32-bit version is enough, and if you need any of sc3-plugins, supernova and sclang command line mode, you want this.